turingschool/backend-curriculum-site/module4/lessons/accessibility_best_practices.md

 ### Experiment

-Go to [auto-traders](http://www.autotrader.com/) website and tab around.
+Go to [Auto Traders](http://www.autotrader.com/) website and tab around.

-	1) What was your experience like tabbing around?
+1. What was your experience like tabbing around?
-	2) How was the focus?
+2. How was the focus?
-	3) Did you tab into the dropdown field?
+3. Did you tab into the dropdown field?

 #### Go Further